 (b) Your Data does not infringe, and its use by coreplus to the extent reasonably necessary in order to provide the Application to you will not infringe, any third party rights including privacy rights, Intellectual Property Rights or moral rights; and

-(c) any information you provide to coreplus in connection with you and your use of the Application is accurate, complete, current and not misleading.
+(c) any information you provide to coreplus in connection with you and your use of the Application is accurate, complete, current and not misleading or deceptive.

 8. Acknowledgment by you

 (a) the Application and the Documentation have been prepared for use in Australia and may not be suitable for use in any other country – for example, the Application and/or Documentation may not be consistent with the laws of another country;

 (b) no data transmission over the internet can be guaranteed as totally secure.
 However, once coreplus receives your transmission, coreplus will take reasonable steps to preserve the security of the information it contains;

 (c) while we endeavour to provide a convenient and functional Application, we do not guarantee that the Application will be error-free or that it, or the server that operates it, are free of viruses or other harmful components.
 You are responsible for implementing sufficient procedures and checkpoints to satisfy your particular requirements for accuracy of data input and output, and for maintaining a means for the reconstruction of any lost data; and

 (d) if your use of the Application or Documentation results in the need to service or replace property, material, equipment or data, we will not be responsible for such costs.